Best Uranium Stocks in Canada

 Uranium has been all over the news lately due to a sharp rise in its price.
 The bull run in the commodity was caused by the recently launched Sprott Physical Uranium Trust, which invests in physical uranium as any commodity ETF would.

 Uranium is a critical metal in the rapidly realizing decarbonization mega-trend.
 Although nuclear power has proven itself a prosperous and stable renewable energy source, specific problems have tainted its widespread adoption.
 For starters, nuclear reactors are prohibitively expensive and very complex to operate; secondly, they pose a potentially considerable safety risk in their present form.
-Over the past couple of decades, solar adoption grew exceptionally rapidly and outperformed most analyst predictions due to lowering costs, simplicity, safety, etc. The most significant advantage of solar and wind over nuclear is that they can be very decentralized, unlike nuclear, which is so expensive and risky, that it can only be built in certain places and in low numbers.
+Solar adoption has grown exceptionally rapidly over the past couple of decades and outperformed most analyst predictions due to lowering costs, simplicity, safety, etc. The most significant advantage of solar and wind over nuclear is that they can be very decentralized, unlike nuclear, which is so expensive and risky that it can only be built in certain places and low numbers.
 The increase in solar and wind energy adoption sent uranium prices into a trough for the past decade.

-However, things are changing now because as climate consciousness grows, governments worldwide make substantial efforts to decarbonize power.
+However, things are changing because as climate consciousness grows, governments worldwide make substantial efforts to decarbonize power, and even the best energy providers in Canada can’t keep up.
 While solar and wind energy is more than enough to cover all our energy needs, two main issues entirely depend on them.
 Firstly, wind and solar can be unreliable, so countries are very cautious about a complete shift towards them.
-The solution to the first problem brings us to the second, which is the storage of renewable energy during the night or when the weather is unfavourable for energy generation.
+The solution to the first problem brings us to the second: storing renewable energy at night or when the weather is unfavourable for energy generation.

 The only way to store renewable energy for later use is in batteries.
-But the problem is that batteries are not very environmentally friendly due to low recyclability and are too costly; current lithium-ion batteries cost north of $100/kWh, which is prohibitively expensive.
+However, the problem is that batteries are not very environmentally friendly due to low recyclability and are too costly; current lithium-ion batteries cost north of $100/kWh, which is prohibitively expensive.
 Experts believe that battery prices need to go down below $5/kWh.
-Just a few hours of power backup for nighttime or other uses would run trillions of dollars at current prices.
-Further, there currently isn’t enough battery production capacity to cater to grid energy storage requirements on a global scale.
+A few hours of power backup for nighttime or other uses would run trillions of dollars at current prices.
+Further, there currently isn’t enough battery production capacity from solid-state battery stocks to cater to grid energy storage requirements on a global scale.
 Various supply chain and geopolitical issues arise from the natural resources required to make batteries, especially since battery capacity requirements are already under pressure from the automotive sector, the next-highest pollution source after power.

 Canadian Uranium Stocks to Invest In

 Like lithium, copper, etc., are critical inputs in the production of batteries, uranium is the essential input of nuclear energy.
 It is the fuel on which energy plants run, so it is increasingly becoming a desirable investment.
-However, uranium cannot be bought, sold, or traded physically due to its radioactive nature.
+However, due to its radioactive nature, uranium cannot be bought, sold, or traded physically.
 Therefore, the only ways to invest in it are through physical holding trusts/ETFs (e.g. Sprotts) or equity in miners/producers.
 Here are some stocks with excellent exposure to uranium.

 Fission Uranium Corporation (TSE: FCU)